A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Parameter modeling

 \subsection{Test-time augmentation}

 An image $\mathbf{X}$ can be understood as a one-of-many visual representations of the object of interest.
 For example, systematic noise, translation or rotation result in many realistic variations that approximately retain image semantics.
-Hence, data augmentation~\citep{krizhevsky2012imagenet} has been used at test time (explaining the name test-time augmentation, or TTA), argued to obtain uncertainty estimates by efficiently exploring the locality of the likelihood function~\citep{ayhan2022test}.
+Hence, data augmentation has been used at test time (explaining the name test-time augmentation, or TTA), argued to obtain uncertainty estimates by efficiently exploring the locality of the likelihood function~\citep{ayhan2022test}.
 By randomly augmenting input images with invertible transformation $\Tilde{\mathbf{x}}=T_\zeta (\mathbf{x})$, with transformation parameters $\zeta$, a prediction is obtained with $\Tilde{\mathbf{y}} = f_{\bm{\theta}}(\Tilde{\mathbf{x}})$ and can then be inverted through $\mathbf{y}=T_\zeta^{-1}(\Tilde{\mathbf{y}})$.
-Repeatedly performing this procedure results in a set of segmentation masks, which serve as an estimate of $p(\mathbf{Y}\vert\mathbf{X}, \bm{\theta})$.
-In segmentation literature, it has been hypothesized that TTA encapsualtes the aleatoric uncertainty in a better way~\citep{wang2019aleatoric, ayhan2022test, zhang2022epistemic, wang2019automatic, rakic2024tyche, whitbread2022uncertainty, roshanzamir2023inter}.
-However, literature opposing this also exist and even suggests that TTA enables the modeling of epistemic uncertainty~\citep{hu_supervised_2022}. \citet{kahl2024values} draw parallels with BNNs and demonstrate this through the (by now) familiar decomposition of the predictive uncertainty

-where $t$ are sampled augmentations from the input space $\mathcal{T}$.
-Aleatoric uncertainty is captured because a perfectly trained model produces consistent predictions across augmentations of known data.
-Epistemic uncertainty arises when the mutual information between the predicted label and augmentation is greater than zero for unseen data, indicating the model has not yet learned invariance for such inputs.
+Repeatedly performing this procedure results in a set of segmentation masks.